 - 1. It may be difficult for industries to get spectrum from TSPs due to unavailability of network in their geographical area. - 2.
 There could be a dilemma for the TSPs to balance between the public network roll-out at the location and the private network demands. - 3.
 The price charged by the TSPs may work as a deterrent as TSPs can form a monopoly in specific regions based on their licenses. - 4.
-Certainty of continuity of operations could become an issue if spectrum sub-leasing is not monitored and regulated keenly.
+Spectrum sub-leasing to be highly monitored to make sure continuity of operations and provide best Quality of Service (QoS).

 Due to the above complexities and ambiguities around the leasing process, spectrum leasing is not a viable option for Enterprises to deploy private networks.
-We are of the view that TRAI should suggest a policy framework which gives private entities an option to obtain spectrum directly from the Govt. for allocation of spectrum to Enterprises for private 5G network to meet their business requirements.
+We are of the view that TRAI should suggest a policy framework which gives private entities an option to obtain spectrum directly from the Govt. for allocation of spectrum to Enterprises for private 5G network to meet their business requirements at nominal cost.